pingidentity/pingdirectory-go-client/configurationapi/docs/AddJwtAccessTokenValidatorRequest.md

 ### NewAddJwtAccessTokenValidatorRequest

-`func NewAddJwtAccessTokenValidatorRequest(validatorName string, schemas []EnumjwtAccessTokenValidatorSchemaUrn, allowedSigningAlgorithm []EnumaccessTokenValidatorAllowedSigningAlgorithmProp, allowedKeyEncryptionAlgorithm []EnumaccessTokenValidatorAllowedKeyEncryptionAlgorithmProp, allowedContentEncryptionAlgorithm []EnumaccessTokenValidatorAllowedContentEncryptionAlgorithmProp, evaluationOrderIndex int32, enabled bool, ) *AddJwtAccessTokenValidatorRequest`
+`func NewAddJwtAccessTokenValidatorRequest(validatorName string, schemas []EnumjwtAccessTokenValidatorSchemaUrn, enabled bool, ) *AddJwtAccessTokenValidatorRequest`

 NewAddJwtAccessTokenValidatorRequest instantiates a new AddJwtAccessTokenValidatorRequest object This constructor will assign default values to properties that have it defined,